buildingSMART-Finland/InfraModel/examples/README.md

 - Commit and push your additions

-- Create a merge request to the main repository.
+- Submit a pull request to the main repository.

 ## Amend existing sample data sets

-- Create your own branch of repo
+- Create your own fork of repository

 - Add and/or amend content.

 - If adding files, add an entry to the files table in the `readme.md` of the unit test.

+- Commit and push your additions

-- Create a merge request to the main repository.
+- Submit a pull request to the main repository.